 • bloating.

 Colonoscopy is the most informative method for diagnosing diverticulitis.
-Intestinal obstruction Intestinal obstruction may occur due to mechanical obstruction ( e.g. foreign body), as well as due to impaired motor function of the large intestine.
+Intestinal obstruction Intestinal obstruction may occur due to mechanical obstruction ( For example, foreign body ), and also due to violation motor function large intestine.

 This pathology is accompanied by the following symptoms: